Greek Frappe

 Instructions

-• For basic Greek Frappe: In a shaker (see note 4), combine coffee with ¼ cup of water.
-Close well and shake well for about 15-20 seconds.
+• In a shaker (see note 4), combine instant coffee with ¼ cup water.
+Close well and shake for 15 to 20 seconds, or until foamy.

-• Put ice in a tall glass and pour the frothed coffee over.
+• Put ice in a tall glass and pour the frothed coffee over it.
 Top with the rest of the water.

-• In a shaker, combine coffee, sugar (2 teaspoons or as much as you like) with ¼ cup of water.
-Close well and shake well.
-You might need to shake more as it takes some time for the sugar to dissolve.
+• In a shaker, combine instant coffee, sugar if using and ¼ cup water.
+Close well and shake until foamy.
+If using sugar, you might need to shake a little longer so it dissolves.

-• Put ice in a tall glass and pour the frothed coffee over.
-Top with part water and part milk (the ratio is completely up to you – I recommend ½ cup water and ¼ cup milk).
+• Put ice in a tall glass and pour the frothed coffee over it.
+Top with part water and part milk.
+The ratio is up to you, but I like about ½ cup water and ¼ cup milk.

 • Serve right away!